icon-project/icon-sdk-python/quickstart/README.md

 *For the 'TransactionResult', please refer to the `icx_transaction_example`.*

----

-### SyncBlockExample
+## SyncBlockExample

 This example shows how to read block information and print the transaction result for every block creation.

 *Please refer to above for KeyWallet and IconService creation.*

-#### Read Block Information
+### Reading the Block Information

-In this example, 'getLastBlock' is called periodically in order to check the new blocks,

-by updating the transaction information for every block creation.
+In this example, 'getLastBlock' is called periodically in order to check the new blocks, by updating the transaction information for every block creation.

 ```python
 # Checks the last block height